Beyond Embeddings: Interpretable Feature Extraction for Binary Code Similarity: Related Work

 \textbf{Full Program Similarity.} An alternate approach to binary matching is to compare whole binaries, instead of their individual functions.
 This type of method constructs a fingerprint for the whole binary as compared to having one embedding per function.
 This approach is primarily used for malware identification \cite{malware-id, malware-id2, malware-id3, malware-id4}, but also for identifying known vulnerabilities \cite{precise-static-vuln, firmware-vuln}.

 \textbf{LLM-based software analysis}.
 Researchers have found many related applications of language models to binary and software analysis.
 We give a sparse overview of the progress that has been made in this area of research.
 For vulnerability detection, FuncVul ~\cite{funcVul} is a language-model-based method to detect whether a provided source function is vulnerable.
 LLM4Decompile ~\cite{llm4decompile} tries to utilize LLMs for decompilation.
 An open source LLM is fine-tuned to learn the source code representation of an assembly function, and the model is then evaluated on its decompilation capabilities.
 Fang et al. ~\cite{source-analysis} measure the competency of LLMs for source code analysis, with a focus on obfuscated source code.
-Their results match our findings, that LLMs are efficient at code analysis, but they also demonstrate that language models still struggle when faced with cases of advanced obfuscation techniques.
 LLM-based fuzzing is another area that has recently gained interest.
 For instance, Asmita et al. ~\cite{llm-fuzz} use a LLM to generate the initial seed of a fuzzing pipeline on the BusyBox ~\cite{busybox} executable.